Laura Mulligan Thomas has served as the director

 of the Charlottesville High School Orchestra for

-nearly three decades.
-Ms. Thomas came to CHS after
+more than three decades.
+Ms. Thomas came to CHS

-in 1982 and began immediately to develop and nourish
+University in 1982 and began immediately to develop

-the orchestra program of eight students she inherited.
+and nourish the orchestra program of eight students

-artists in the U.S. and Europe.
-Still other alumni
+rock, and country artists in the U.S. and Europe.

-have followed in Ms. Thomas's footsteps and pursued
+Still other alumni have followed in Ms. Thomas's

 Honored as Charlottesville's Woman of the Year